The Definitive Guide to Software Asset Management

 Why is Software Asset Management important?

-SAM is important in reducing both costs and risks to your organization.
-In the previous section, we discussed how it forms part of your overall Asset Management strategy, but it’s relevant to mention that it can also support other ITSM practices, such as the service desk and Change Enablement.
+Managing software assets is important because it reduces both costs and risks to your organization.
+In a previous section, we discussed how it forms part of your overall Asset Management strategy, but it's relevant to mention that it can also support other ITSM practices, such as the service desk and Change Enablement.

 7 benefits of Software Asset Management

-• Better understanding of software usage - It helps organizations track licenses, monitor uptake and usage, and remove or relocate software.
+SAM gives better understanding of software usage.
+It helps organizations track licenses, monitor uptake and usage, and remove or relocate software.

-• Comprehensive Lifecycle Management - By tracking software from the procurement stage to retirement, IT departments can ensure they buy the most appropriate products and upgrade/retire them at the proper time, reducing the risk of technical debt and supporting a more proactive practice.
+By tracking software from the procurement stage to retirement, IT departments can ensure they buy the most appropriate products and upgrade/retire them at the proper time, reducing the risk of technical debt and supporting a more proactive practice.
+This can be achieved by a comprehensive IT Asset Lifecycle Management.

 Software Asset Management lifecycle